-Students who complete these courses will have:
+Students who complete this course will have:

-- Experience and intermediate level competency in the planning and production of sculptural ceramics. - Intermediate level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of sculptural ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.
+- Advanced level competency in the planning and production of utilitarian and/or sculptural ceramics. - Advanced level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of utilitarian and sculptural ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.

-Note: Competency is defined, for this course, as a developed understanding and mastery of skills and knowledge needed to complete a task to a successful intermediate/advanced level.
+Note: Competency is defined, for this course, as a developed understanding and mastery of skills and knowledge needed to complete a task to a successful advanced level.
 Competency can be demonstrated while designing a project, building a project, using the equipment in the ceramics facilities, etc. Competency is a measure of how well you understand and use a process or skill.